What Is A Bridge In A Song?

 It can release tension and play an important role in a well-written song.
 If in a song there’s only Release then it might sound boring and predictable.

-On the other hand, if a song only has tension then no one might like to listen to it.
+On the other hand, if a song only has tension, then no one might like to listen to it.
 But, a song that has a balance of both will be a great choice for the listeners and will be appealing to them.
-And to do all these, you require a bridge in a strategic point in your song.
+And to do all these, you require a bridge at a strategic point in your song.

 You can start your song with a tense part, and then use the bridge to provide release.